 To perform this procedure, gently hold the egg against a flashlight and observe what lies inside:

-- If you see that a portion of the egg is black against the light, then your egg is developing and is viable.
+- If you see that a portion of the egg is black against the light, the egg is developing and is viable.
 You might also be able to see blood vessels originating from the growing blastoderm.

 - If a portion of the egg is clear and has yellow yolk on one side, then that egg is probably infertile.

 As a fertilized egg grows into an embryo and develops into a chick, it becomes heavier.
-A heavier, denser egg will sink to the bottom in a bath of water, while an infertile egg will float.
+A heavier, denser egg will sink to the bottom of the water, while an infertile egg will float.

 The floating test doesn’t provide accurate results because a fertile egg may float.